cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

     Mentioned protein expression is highly helpful for segmentation Localizes with 50 nm resolution

-  System just launched so panels limited
+  System just launched so panels are limited:
   - 1000 gene panels for Human universal, neuroscience and immunoncology:
     - 250 genes for cell typing (full expression profiles are used for cell type annotation)
     - 500 for cell state/function
     - 200 genes for cell-cell interaction (receptor/ligand pairs)
     - 50 genes for hormone activities

   - Claim their 1000 gene panel is 4x what is available from competitors
       - Can customize with 50 additional targets

   - 64 marker protein panel available for human

   Cell segmentation is ML-based, uses Z-stacks and nuclear + cytoplasmic markers to perform.
 Backbone is called CellPose, but changed in proprietary ways
     Not geometry based